CoderSadia/Calculator-App/README.md

-Documentation for Flutter Calculator App
+Documentation for Flutter Calculator App:

 This documentation explains the structure, logic, and features of the provided Flutter Calculator App code.
 The app performs basic arithmetic operations and provides a simple user interface using Flutter.
 The app consists of a primary screen where buttons are dynamically generated and displayed.
 Let's break it down:
 Project Structure
 1.	main.dart: Entry point of the Flutter app.